biraj-outspeed/ollama-vs-vllm/README.md

 - I decreased max_model_len to 4096.
 Also note that vLLM by default uses 0.9 of the GPU memory.
 The same is unknown to me for Ollama.

+- I increased OLLAMA_NUM_PARALLEL to 10 and noticed Ollama was faster than vLLM for 10 concurrent requests.

 ## Next steps

 Optimize the shit out of vLLM.
 I am not sure about going with Ollama.
 I am biased towards vLLM.